By Jeff Wright — Vice President of Technical Services

 When all the panels were bonded together, I coated the inside with several heavy coats of 105/206 and 501 White Pigment.
 Since the inside will be very wet and containers will bang around inside, a coat of pigmented epoxy was ideal.
 I then coated the entire exterior.
 I waited until it was assembled because I knew I would have to sand the outside to improve the appearance at the joints as well as imperfections in the plywood.
 After the epoxy cured, I painted the exterior with a white oil-based paint, then installed the hardware.

 To hold the cooler down in the cabin I bonded ¼” nuts in the floor.
-I accomplished this by drilling oversized holes and then threading the nuts on to waxed ¼” bolts.
-After the epoxy cured, I had a stainless steel nut glued into the floor that could easily bolt the cooler to repeatedly.
+I accomplished this by drilling oversized holes and then threading the nuts onto waxed ¼” bolts.
+After the epoxy cured, I had a stainless steel nut glued into the floor that could easily bolt the cooler to, repeatedly.

 Once I had the cooler painted and the fasteners in the floor, I placed the cooler and installed the bolts.
 Although I had accounted for the dimensions of this compartment accurately and the cooler fit great, I did not model the wet bar on the opposite side of the cabin which made it difficult to turn the cooler 90 degrees after carrying it through the companionway.
-By tilting the cooler upward I could put in place easily.
+By tilting the cooler upward I could put it in place easily.
 I was very relieved that my oversight did not force me to redesign the cooler.